lliai/Teacher-free-Distillation/README.md

 ## Results
-Most pretrained models and logs has been released on Baidu Netdisk:
+Most pretrained models and logs have been released on Baidu Netdisk:

 link: https://pan.baidu.com/s/1-1oKjctjSxzlWHygkffG_g